How to Market Yourself as an Author for Free

 Like it or not, social media is the new way in which humans communicate and absorb information.
 You may not like posting selfies and pictures of your lunch on Instagram, but that doesn't mean you can't use those platforms to reach thousands of potential readers!
 Even if your book isn't finished, knowing how to make social media your friend will prove to agents and Publishers that you can connect to audiences, and that their job will be very easy.

 Facebook & Twitter

 Firstly, you'll want to make a separate page for your book (or each one if there are multiple).
-You have two options which can work equally well when used correctly: make it into a fan page, or a personal page.
-If it's a personal page, you have complete control over the creative and security aspects--who can see you page, what admins can do with your page, how people can react to your page--however, you lack the reach of a fan page.
-Fan pages are extensions from your own page so that you can link Author to Work in the eyes of followers.
+You have two options which can work equally well when used correctly: make it into a fan page or a personal page.
+If it's a personal page, you have complete control over the creative and security aspects—who can see you page, what admins can do with your page, how people can react to your page.
+However, you'll lack the reach of a fan page.
+Fan pages are extensions from your own page so that you can link author to work in the eyes of followers.
 These are better for someone who wants to be found by fans, as fan pages are naturally more public and more accessible to new followers.
-However, fan pages typically have to follow guidelines set by the Facebook or Twitter Administrators (no hate speech, no personal attacks, no explicit content, no spam, etc) and take more supervision.
+However, fan pages typically have to follow guidelines set by the Facebook or Twitter administrators (no hate speech, no personal attacks, no explicit content, no spam, etc) and take more supervision.
 Here's a video how for Facebook.
 Here is how you do it on Twitter.